The CMO walks into the board meeting with a slide she's proud of.

 The Metrics Most Teams Are Tracking (And Why They Don't Matter)

-They tell you what you're DOING with AI.
-They don't tell you if it's WORKING.
+These aren't bad metrics.
+They're incomplete.
+They tell you what you're doing with AI.
+They don't tell you if it's working.

 What Your CFO Actually Cares About